vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 ## Questions & Answers

 ### What is VM Encryption in VMware vSphere?
 VM Encryption is a feature that encrypts virtual machine files at rest, including VM configuration files (VMX), virtual disks (VMDKs), snapshots, and swap files.
-It uses industry-standard AES-256 encryption and integrates with key management systems to protect sensitive data from unauthorized access at the storage level.
-The encryption operates transparently to guest operating systems and applications, requiring no modifications to VMs while protecting data at the storage level.
+It uses AES-256 encryption with keys supplied by a key provider, and restricts access to VM data at the storage level.
+The encryption is transparent to guest operating systems and applications and requires no modifications to VMs.

 ### What do I need before I can start using VM Encryption?
 All supported versions of vSphere and Cloud Foundation support VM Encryption.
 You must have a configured key provider, which can be either the Native Key Provider built into vSphere or a Standard Key Provider that connects to an external KMS.
 You'll also need to create an encryption storage policy in vCenter and have appropriate vSphere licensing.
-While vTPM is available in all editions, full VM Encryption requires Enterprise Plus licensing or VMware Cloud Foundation.
+Both vTPM and full VM Encryption are available in all editions of VMware Cloud Foundation and VMware vSphere Foundation.

 ### Does VM Encryption protect data in transit on a storage fabric?
 Yes, once the data is encrypted by ESX it will be transmitted in that encrypted form across the storage fabric.